Vinlock/Vinlock/README.md

 # Hey!
 I'm Dak. 👋
-### A self-motivated Software Engineer with a passion for understanding and always learning.
+### A self-motivated Software Engineer with an endless passion for understanding and always learning.

 Find me on social media like **[Twitter](https://twitter.com/Vinlockz)**, **[LinkedIn](https://linkedin.com/in/dwashbrook)**, **[Instagram](https://www.instagram.com/vinlockz/)**.